-UAE banks approves of a loan after a complete assessment and verification.
+UAE banks approve of a loan after a complete assessment and verification.
 If you plan your finances well, defaulting should never happen.
 But life is unpredictable and there might be an unusual situation that may lead to default or delinquency of your debt.
 It may also happen if you do not take installment payments seriously or lax with the repayment.

-Unlike many other countries where unpaid loans are filed under civil law, UAE considers it to be a criminal offence.
-Getting a loan from a bank or financial institution in UAE requires you to pay it back as per agreed agreement and unpaid loans may put you in difficult legal situations.
+Unlike many other countries where unpaid loans are filed under civil law, UAE considers it to be a criminal offense.
+Getting a loan from a bank or financial institution in UAE requires you to pay it back as per the agreed agreement and unpaid loans may put you in difficult legal situations.

 There are three situations to look upon:

 - Not in a position to pay, but intend to pay back.

 - Not in a position to pay, and do not intend to pay back/ abscond

 - In a position to pay, but do not intend to/ fraud